 Daniel Smith Extra Fine Watercolors: Aureolin, New Gamboge, Quinacridone Gold, Quin.
-Burnt Orange, Quin.
-Rose, Carmine or Permanent Alizarin Crimson, French Ultramarine, Cobalt Teal Blue, Cerulean Blue
+Burnt Orange, Permanent Brown, Quin.
+Rose, Carmine or Permanent Alizarin Crimson, French Ultramarine, Cobalt Teal Blue, Green Gold,

-Any brand: Burnt Sienna (not Daniel Smith), Cobalt Blue
+Any brand: Burnt Sienna (not Daniel Smith) or Burnt Umber, Cobalt Blue

 Holbein: Cobalt Blue Hue (Tint) [it has Thalo blue in it], Manganese Blue

 OPTIONAL hues: Thalo Blue*, Hansa Yellow, AZO yellow, (DS) Cerulean Blue, (Grumbacher) Thio Violet.

 - 1 Sheet Watermedia Polyester Film – 18×24 or 22×30 (Cheap Joe’s or your local art store).

 - Pocketknife or credit card piece.

 OPTIONAL, seldom used materials: salt, masking tape, masking fluid, old brush, small piece bar soap

 Some Places to shop besides your local art stores: